You are here, which probably means you are searching best daniel Kaluuya movies and tv shows. Well, if that’s the case, you are in the right place.

 6. Black Mirror

 “Fifteen Million Merits” is the second installment of the famous British science fiction anthology series Black Mirror’s first season.
 When Bing Madsen (Daniel Kaluuya) wakes up, he’s in a world of technology.
-Every morning, he’s awakened by the screens in his room that acts as an electronic video game console that frequently displays advertisements.
+Every morning, he’s awakened by the screens in his room that acts as electronic video game console that frequently displays advertisements.

 Then, Bing overhears Abi Khan (Jessica Brown Findlay) singing in the bathroom, and when they meet in the realm that is filled with exercise bikes.
 Bing persuades her to participate in an audition show called Hot Shot, but things get a bit sour when the show doesn’t perform as planned.